Articles on: Legal & Security

 All employees responsible of software development & infrastructure maintenance of Crisp IM SAS, a French limited company (the owner company for Crisp) are fully aware of the GDPR requirements.

-Also, code reviews are performed by the Data Protection Officers (as listed in this article), before any code deployment to the platform.
-This ensures security breaches and bad practices are not implemented by eg. a third party temporary contractor or a Crisp employee, even if aware of GDPR requirements (this plays as a double human safety check).
+Also, code reviews are performed by our Security Officers, before any code deployment to the platform.
+This ensures that security breaches and bad practices are not implemented by eg. a third party temporary contractor or a Crisp employee, even if they are aware of GDPR requirements (this plays as a double human safety check).

 Crisp stores data on 2 kinds of parties: